BrowncoatSpaceProgram/tudat-matlab/README.md

   * If you already have a clone of [tudatBundle](http://github.com/aleixpinardell/tudatBundle) and have built the required targets, enter the path of the directory.
   * If you don't have a clone of [tudatBundle](http://github.com/aleixpinardell/tudatBundle) or haven't built the required targets, press `return`.
 This will clone the repository and build the targets for you (it will take several minutes).

 If the installation is successful, the units tests will start running.
-If any of the tests fails, [open an issue](https://github.com/aleixpinardell/tudat-matlab/issues/new).
+If any of the tests fails, open an issue for each.

 If you want to move, rename or delete your tudat-matlab directory, remove it first from MATLAB's path by using `pathtool`.